The Apprentice: Memoirs of a Chinese geisha wannabe in Japan

 Though Shimoda geisha lack the fame of their sisters in the ancient capital of Kyoto, their training is no less rigorous.
 Rinka trains five days a week in traditional forms of singing, dance and music and more esoteric arts such as how to walk.

 Shimoda is hoping that by paying to train geisha like Rinka, its tourism industry will get a boost.
-She receives 100,000 yen a month as a subsidy for her expenses, a programme that will end in September.
+She receives 100,000 yen ($1,300) a month as a subsidy for her expenses, a program that will end in September.

 Kanoya, the former geisha who runs the kenban, said she is impressed by Rinka's drive, despite the lack of prospects.